 That said, there are many reasons why people get divorced from a service member.
-And it often is because of the reasons why civilians get divorced – a conflict of personality, falling out of love, or they have simply grown in different directions.
+It is often because of the reasons why civilians get divorced – a conflict of personality, falling out of love, or simply growing in different directions.

 When Your Spouse is in the Military

-You must try to find out if your spouse is on active duty before filling out a divorce form, even if you separated a long time ago and fell out of touch.
+You must try to determine if your spouse is on active duty before filling out a divorce form, even if you separated a long time ago and fell out of touch.
 There are a couple of ways to accomplish this:

 - Check https://scra.dmdc.osd.mil/